crenteriam/crenteriam.github.oi/research.md

 - Improving the quality of decision-making in government
 - Improving the deliberative democracy and democratic institutions
-- Rebuild trust in government
+- Recovering trust in government

 Seeking answers for these challenges, I explore the interactions between social and technological change, social mobilization, and citizen participation; the evolution of bureaucracies in the XXI Century; and the causes and consequences of the declining trust in government.